 If you already have a tripod that you use for other photography and/or videography, you can simply use that (assuming that you don’t mind the extra weight).

-However, you will likely need to buy a smartphone mount such as the Joby GripTight Mount as shown above.
+However, you will likely need to buy an iPhone tripod mount such as the Joby GripTight Mount as shown above.
 This allows you to attach your iPhone to any standard tripod mount.

 2. Remote Shutter Release